jdiouris/circuit3D/README.md

 - SUP : suppress the selected component.
 - ROT : rotate the selected component.
 - TEXT : add  text at the clicked position of the mouse.
 - WIRE : add wires.
-This wires will not be printed but can be used as help to connect the components.
+These wires will not be printed but can be used as help to connect the components.
 - GEN : generate the OPENSCAD file.
 - SAVE : save the circuit in a file.
 - LOAD : load a circuit.